timescale/docs/cloud/vpc-peering-aws/create.md

 ## Network routing and security in AWS
 Once you have accepted the peering connection, the two VPCs will now be peered;
-however, in order to use this peering connection, you need to update your VPC's route table to include the CIDR block of your peered Timescale Forge VPC, and you also need to update your VPC's security groups.
+however, in order to use this peering connection, you need to update your VPC's route table to include the CIDR block of your peered Timescale Cloud VPC, and you also need to update your VPC's security groups.

 ### Route table